Henry A. Wallace: Secretary of Commerce (1945–1946)

 World War II ended in September 1945 with the surrender of Japan, and relations with the USSR became a central matter of foreign policy.
 Various issues, including the fate of European and Asian postwar governments and the administration of the United Nations, had already begun to strain the wartime alliance between the Soviet Union and the United States.
 Critics of the USSR objected to the oppressive satellite states it had established in Eastern Europe and Soviet involvement in the Greek Civil War and the Chinese Civil War.
 In February 1946, George F. Kennan laid out the doctrine of containment, which called for the United States to resist the spread of Communism.
 Wallace feared that confrontational policies toward the Soviet Union would eventually lead to war, and urged Truman to "allay any reasonable Russian grounds for fear, suspicion, and distrust".
 Historian Tony Judt wrote in Postwar that Wallace's "distaste for American involvement with Britain and Europe was widely shared across the political spectrum".

 Though Wallace was dissatisfied with Truman's increasingly confrontational policies toward the Soviet Union, he remained an integral part of Truman's Cabinet during the first half of 1946.
 He broke with administration policies in September 1946 when he delivered a speech in which he stated that "we should recognize that we have no more business in the political affairs of Eastern Europe than Russia has in the political affairs of Latin America, Western Europe and the United States".
 Wallace's speech was booed by the pro-Soviet crowd he delivered it to and even more strongly criticized by Truman administration officials and leading Republicans like Robert A. Taft and Arthur Vandenberg.
 Truman stated that Wallace's speech did not represent administration policy but merely Wallace's personal views, and on September 20 he demanded and received Wallace's resignation.

+Some have claimed that Wallace was sympathetic to the Soviet Union regime.
+In 1946, Wallace wrote Soviet Asian Mission, a book about his 1944 trip to the Soviet Union.
+It generated criticism that he was overly sympathetic to Stalin's government.